rajitsr/BDD_SemSeg_Lanes/README.md

 ## Download
 Upon request, the dataset will be made available.
-You can download the Train-Val-set videos and annotations from our [Google Drive Folder]
+You can download the Train-Val-Test data and annotations from our [Google Drive Folder]

 The directory should look like this